Chargemaster Frequently Asked Questions

 Why do charges for the same procedure or item vary by hospital?

-For a number of items (medical supplies, lab tests and pharmaceuticals), the description in the chargemaster may be the same but there are different prices for each line item.
-This can be due to differences in sizes, dosages or other unique aspects between the items that may not be captured in the description.
+For a number of items (e.g. medical supplies, lab tests, and pharmaceuticals), the code in the chargemaster may be the same but there are different prices for each line item.
+This can be due to differences in dosages or other unique aspects between the items that may not be captured in the service code.

 If insurance companies and patients without health insurance don’t pay the chargemaster prices, what do they pay?